wso2/docs-choreo-dev/en/docs/consuming-services/generate-an-access-token.md

     ```
 6. Execute the  cURL command to generate an access token.

-## Generate an Access Token in the Choreo Console (for testing purposes)
+## Generate an access token via the Choreo Console (for testing purposes)

 You follow the steps below to generate an access token for **testing purposes**: